OasisLMF/OasisPlatform/README.md

 * <a href="https://hub.docker.com/r/coreoasis/model_execution_worker">coreoasis/model_execution_worker</a>

 Note that the Dockerfiles cannot be used directly as there are version stubs that get substitued at build time by the CI system.

+## Authentication

+By default the server uses the standard model backend, this started users with username and password in the database.
+This can be configured by setting `OASIS_API_SERVER_AUTH_BACKEND` to a comma separated list of python paths.
+Information about django authentication backends can be found [here](https://docs.djangoproject.com/en/2.0/topics/auth/customizing/#writing-an-authentication-backend)

+To create an admin user call `python manage.py createsuperuser` and follow the prompts, this user can be used as a normal user on in the api but it also gains access to the admin interface at http://localhost:8000/admin/.
+From here you can edit entries and create new users.

+For authenticating with the api the `HTTP-AUTHORIZATION` header needs to be set.
+The token to use can be obtained by posting your username and password to `/refresh_token/`.
+This gives you both a refresh token and access token.
+The access token should be used for most requests however this will expire after a while.
+When it expires a new key can be retrieved by posting to `/access_token/` using the refresh token in the authorization header.

+The authorization header takes the following form `Bearer <token>`.

+## Workflow

+The general workflow is as follows

+1. Create a portfolio (post to `/portfolios/`).
+2. Add a locations file to the portfolio (post to `/portfolios/<id>/locations_file/`)
+3. Create the model object for your model (post to `/models/`).
+4. Create an analysis (post to `/portfolios/<id>/create_analysis`).
+This will generate the input files for the analysis.
+5. Add analysis settings file to the analysis (post to `/analyses/<pk>/analysis_settings/`).
+6. Run the analysis (post to `/analyses/<pk>/run/`)
+7. Get the outputs (get `/analuses/<pk>/output_file/`)

 ## Documentation
 * <a href="https://github.com/OasisLMF/OasisApi/issues">Issues</a>